lambdaclass/concrete/docs/stdlib/STDLIB_DESIGN_PRINCIPLES.md

 **The ownership rules**:
 - **Allocating types** (`String`, `Vec`, `Bytes`, `HashMap`, etc.) are linear.
 They must be explicitly dropped.
 They are constructed with `new` and destroyed with `drop`. `defer x.drop()` at the declaration site is the canonical cleanup pattern.
+- **No implicit auto-drop**.
+Stdlib APIs must not rely on scope-end destruction that the user did not write. `drop()` may recursively destroy live owned fields/elements after the user explicitly consumes the owner, but the owner boundary is always visible as `x.drop()` or `defer x.drop()`.
 - **Copy types** (`Option<T>` where T is Copy, numeric results, small structs) are Copy.
 They can be used multiple times without consumption.
 - **Borrowed types** (`Slice<T>`, `Text`, `&String`, `&Vec<T>`) do not own their data.
 They cannot outlive the owner.
 They are created from an owner and carry no cleanup obligation.